rwxrob/config/README.md

 All documentation (like manual pages) has been embedded into the source code of the application.
 See the source or run the program with help to access it.

+## Design Considerations

+* **JSON Output.** JSON is YAML.
+But JSON is also much safer to deal with when parsing and piping into other things.
+The `Query` form has been modeled after `jq` (which has become something of a standard tool for mining information from configuration and other files.